bparanj/Essential-TDD/book/en/19-first-test/19-first-test.markdown

 ## Summary ##

 In this chapter you learned about assertion and why you need them.
+Assertion is at the heart of a test.
+You cannot write a test without an assertion.
 In the next chapter we will discuss Test First Programming.

 \newpage